 Drug testing in small companies should be considered since in today’s economy, successful small businesses are more important than ever.
 Some even view small businesses as the backbone of America.
 Rightly so!

 With non-medical/recreational drug use on the rise, small businesses find themselves in a vulnerable position when it comes to their staff.
 Why?
 Simply put – Drug Abusers are less likely to seek employment through larger companies.
-In fact, larger companies that already have an established Drug-Free Policy would undoubtedly deter those who will knowingly test positive from beginning the application process.
+In fact, larger companies that already have an established Drug-Free Policy.
+That would undoubtedly deter those who will knowingly test positive from beginning the application process.

 Still, 90% of individuals who have an identified substance abuse or alcohol dependence are employed full-time in the SME (Small and Mid-Size Enterprise) market.
 (A statistic from wfqa.com) With this staggering statistic, how are our small businesses being affected?
 Unfortunately, drug abuse in the workplace will affect a company’s bottom line.

 The Costs Will Add Up

 The consequences of not having a Drug Free work environment can be extremely dire for small businesses.
 Moreover, disastrous results may present themselves in the form of the higher costs associated with productivity loss, workplace injury, absentee or tardy employees and more.

 The liability costs of an injured employee under the influence or perhaps someone that employee has injured may be high enough to force a once successful company to close its doors for good.

 Moreover, a likely question proposed by a prosecutor in a legal situation may likely come back to the employer in the form of – “Why haven’t they screened their employees appropriately?”